Antenna Installation Tips

 There are many things that will affect the performance of your antenna, but as a general rule, the higher you can get your antenna, the better.

 Digital TV signals are transmitted using UHF and VHF frequency spectrums.
 Most channels are broadcast on the UHF spectrum.
-UHF signals are at a higher frequency, they are more susceptible to being weakened by building materials (walls, plaster, etc.), and are more dependent on a clear line of sight.
-For this reason, the higher the elevation, the better your chances for quality reception.
-VHF signals are broadcast at a lower frequency and often not as sensitive to building materials and obstacles as UHF signals.
-Any digital signal is still susceptible to obstacles such as trees, buildings, and geographic obstacles.
+UHF signals use a higher frequency, are more susceptible to being weakened by building materials (walls, plaster, etc.), and are more dependent on a clear line of sight to the towers.
+For this reason, the higher the elevation, the better your chances for reliable reception.
+VHF signals are broadcast at a lower frequency and often not as sensitive to building materials and obstacles.
+Any digital signal is still susceptible to obstacles between the antenna and the transmitter such as trees, buildings, and geographic obstructions.

-Indoor installations can be problematic for two reasons.
+Depending on your location, indoor installations can be problematic for two reasons.
 First, the antenna will be lower than a roof-mounted installation, often limiting line-of-sight.
 Second, the digital signal is weakened by every wall the signal must pass through.
-This is why we recommend placing your indoor antenna as close to a window as possible (again, the higher, the better).
+This is why we recommend placing your indoor antenna as close to a window as possible (and again: the higher, the better).

-If your coaxial cable run is greater than 100 ft., we would suggest a JUICE preamplifier.
+If your coaxial cable run is longer than 100 ft., we would suggest a JUICE preamplifier.
 A preamplifier increases available signal strength and will help overcome challenges including splitters or weak signals.

-If you will have both a UHF and VHF antenna, you may want to consider our UHF / VHF antenna combiner.
+If you need both a UHF and a VHF antenna, you may want to consider our UHF/VHF antenna combiner.